The Best Restaurants In Winchester

 Ideal for sophisticated Spanish tapas in a charming market town setting…

-Spanish gin takes centre stage in their cocktail program (try the Gin Mare with rosemary, thyme and lemon), and the wine list leans heavily on Spanish regions, naturally, from crisp Albariños to robust Riojas, with many available by the glass.
+Spanish gin takes centre stage in their cocktail program (try the Gin Mare with rosemary, thyme and lemon), and the wine list leans heavily on Spanish regions, from crisp Albariños to robust Riojas, many by the glass.
 Whatever you’re drinking and however full you are, end with their churros con chocolate.
 It would be criminal not to.

 Though it’s not exactly in the city, it’s certainly one of the best restaurants in the wider Winchester area.
 Christ, that’s a clumsy sounding phrase.